 The History of Let Grow

-In 2009, Let Grow co-founder Lenore Skenazy published the book, Free-Range Kids: How to Raise Safe, Self-Reliant Children Without Going Nuts with Worry.
-In part, this came from her famous article in the New York Sun, “Why I Let My 9-Year-Old Ride the Subway Alone.”
+In 2009, Let Grow co-founder Lenore Skenazy published Free-Range Kids: How to Raise Safe, Self-Reliant Children Without Going Nuts with Worry.
+This grew out of her famous article in the New York Sun, “Why I Let My 9-Year-Old Ride the Subway Alone.”

 As Lenore likes to say: All the worry in the world doesn’t prevent death.
 It prevents life.

-This message resonated with many parents sick of the culture of fear and skeptical of the helicopter parenting model.
-In 2017, our history truly began when three like-minded souls—businessman Daniel Shuchman, NYU Prof. Jonathan Haidt, and Boston College Prof. Peter Gray—proposed starting a nonprofit together to promote childhood independence and resilience.
-(They’re still part of our board, and you can read about them here.)
+This message resonated with many parents sick of the culture of fear and skeptical of the push to helicopter parent.
+In 2017, three like-minded souls—Daniel Shuchman, a New York investor and Chairman of the Board of the Foundation for Individual Rights in Education (FIRE), NYU Business School Prof. Jonathan Haidt, co-author of “The Coddling of the American Mind,” and Boston College Prof. Peter Gray, author of “Free to Learn“—proposed starting a nonprofit with Lenore to promote childhood independence and resilience.
 They wanted to make it easy, normal, and legal to give kids back some freedom.
-They wanted to make sure kids could think and do things for themselves, from kindergarten right on through high school.
+They wanted to make sure kids could think and do things for themselves, from kindergarten right on up through high school.
 And they wanted a name that summed up their mission to press the reset button a culture bent on overestimating danger and underestimating kids.

 Thus was born Let Grow.